Uberspace/lab/source/guide_homebox.rst

  on your system.
 Be sure to use the output from your command executions and not from this tutorial.

-.. note: Don't forget to add the subdomain into the DNS record of your DNS provider.
+.. note:: Don't forget to add the subdomain into the DNS record of your DNS provider.

 Installation
 ============